utilmeta/utype/docs/en/references/field.md

 # > Article(title='My Awesome Article', created_at=datetime(...), slug='my-awesome-article')
 ```

-The schema fields declared for the data class Article in the example are
+Modes declared for the dataclass `Article` in the example are

-*  `slug`: Inputs are disabled on update ( `'w'`) and create ( `'a'`), but outputs are not disabled (that is, if assigned, they can be output as fields in the result), and inputs and outputs in other modes (such as read) are not restricted.
+* `slug`: inputs are disabled on update ( `'w'` ) and create ( `'a'` ), but outputs are not disabled (that is, if assigned, they can be output as fields in the result), and inputs and outputs in other modes (such as read) are not restricted.
-*  `created_at`: The mode is specified as read ( `'r'`) and create ( `'a'`), and the input in create ( `'a'`) mode is disabled.
-The input is ignored when creating the mode resolution, and the default value is filled in, that is, the current time, which conforms to the semantics of the field.
+* `created_at`: mode is specified as read ( `'r'` ) and create ( `'a'` ), and the input in create ( `'a'` ) mode is disabled.
+The input is ignored when parsing in `'a'` mode, and the default value (current time) is filled in, which conforms to the semantics of the field.
 Input and output are supported normally when reading

-So you can see that when we use the create mode ( `'a'`) to initialize the article data, the input in `'"created_at"'` the data will be ignored directly, and `slug` the field will not accept the input.
-The function called `__validate__` after the data is initialized defines `slug` the assignment logic of the field by default, so the final result includes the passed in `title`, assigned `slug`, and filled with the default value.
+So you can see that when we use the create mode ( `'a'` ) to initialize the article data, the `'"created_at"'`  in input will be ignored directly, and `slug` will also not accept the input.
+The  `__validate__` function calle after initialization assigns the `slug` if not provided
+so the final result includes the passed in `title`, assigned `slug`, and `created_at` with the populated default value.

 ## Attribute configuration

-Field also supports the configuration of properties for the data class, such as
+`Field` also supports the configuration of attribute features for the dataclass, such as

-*  `immutable`: Whether the attribute is immutable.
+* `immutable`: whether the attribute is immutable.
 The default is False.
-If enabled, you cannot assign or delete the corresponding attribute of the data class instance.
+If enabled, you cannot assign or delete the corresponding attribute of the dataclass instance.

 ```python
 from utype import Schema, Field, exc